MonikaBarget/Insulae/01_Islands_ZOTEROlibrary.md

 All items analysed and mapped in this project were collected in a custom [ZOTERO](zotero.org) library.

-The import of items was carried out via web automation.

-There were several issues to consider:
+1) IMPORTING ITEMS

-> I have written a Python script that automates my ZOTERO browser add-on in a personalised Google Chrome profile and allows me to add search results from WORLDCAT to a group library.
-Unfortunately, I will have to run several queries because of the set-up of the search engine, and this will mean that a considerable number of duplicates will be retrieved.
-What happens if my script tries adding an item from the very same catalogue (WORLDCAT) to a group library that already exists?
-Does ZOTERO spot it's the same and ignores the import?
-That would be good to know before I go ahead.
-If duplicates are added regardless, I might need to import my search results to independent sub-folders first and find a way to compare them efficiently.
-Or is there a way to automate the ZOTERO duplicate finder with PyZOTERO?
+The import of items was carried out via **web automation**.
+I have I have written a **Python script** that automates my ZOTERO browser add-on in a personalised Google Chrome profile and allows me to add search results from WORLDCAT and other digital archives to a group library.

-Duplicates were cleaned semi-manually.
+2) MANAGING DUPLICATES

+As several queries needed to be run, a considerable number of duplicates were retrieved.
+The most efficient way to eliminate duplicates from the same source was to store results as RIS files first and delete those with the same IT before import into ZOTERO.
+In order to exclude duplicates from different sources, search results were first imported to separate ZOTERO folders and then dragged and dropped into the main folder.
+In this way, ZOTERO could already identify some of the duplicates.
+Remaining duplicates were merged with the in-built ZOTERO duplicate management.

+3) TAGGING

 Tagging was unified manually via the ZOTERO **tag selector** and **PyZotero** scripts.

+4) LINKING OF RELATED ITEMS

+Related items (e.g. reprints or translations) were marked with special tags, using the unique **ZOTERO URI** to identify each item.
+For data analysis, this information coded in the tags could either be accessed via the **ZOTERO API** or via data dumps in various file formats.